Census in the United Kingdom: 2011

 The 2011 national census took place on 27 March 2011.
 Several identity and status questions were included for the first time in the census, including questions relating to civil partnerships.
 The first set of data to be released from this census (basic counts of population by age and sex) was made available in July 2012, with the remainder of the tables following thereafter.

-2021
+2021–2022

-The 2021 National census took place on 21 March 2021.
+The 2021 national census took place on 21 March 2021 in England, Wales and Northern Ireland.
 On behalf of the Government, the UK Statistics Authority initiated a research programme, called Beyond 2011, to investigate a range of alternative options to conducting a UK-wide census in 2021.
-There was not one census covering the whole UK in 2021 as the census in Scotland was postponed due to the COVID-19 pandemic.
+There was not one census covering the whole UK at the same time in 2021 as the census in Scotland was postponed to 2022, due to the COVID-19 pandemic.

 Following agreement to the recommendations in January 2015, the UK Statistics Authority formally closed the Beyond 2011 Programme.
 It has been replaced by the Census Transformation Programme which has the purpose of taking forward and implementing the vision and recommended approaches.